-The roadside entry to Echo Valley is a great place for campers to wade and splash in shallower water.
+The roadside entry to Echo Valley is a great place for campers to wade and splash in shallower water, however, the base of this part of the river is mostly loose sediment, which is mucky and difficult to find footing on.
 There is no designated swim area.